William Hesmer: Professional

-A fractured right shoulder resulting from a collision with Danny Califf in the 85th minute of a 3–1 victory over Philadelphia Union in the regular season finale at Columbus Crew Stadium on October 24, 2010 forced Hesmer to miss the playoffs.
+A fractured right shoulder resulting from a collision with Danny Califf in the 85th minute of a 3–1 victory over Philadelphia Union in the regular season finale at Columbus Crew Stadium on October 24, 2010, forced Hesmer to miss the playoffs.

 He made his 100th league appearance for the Crew on March 26, 2011, keeping a clean sheet in a 0–0 tie with New York Red Bulls.

 An ankle sprain suffered during the first day of preseason training, sidelined Hesmer to begin the 2012 season.
-During the rehabilitation period, he made what would be his final appearance in the Black & Gold, starting and playing the first half for the Crew reserves in a 2–1 loss to the Montreal Impact reserves, following the Crew senior squad's home opener on March 24, 2012 at Columbus Crew Stadium.
+During the rehabilitation period, he made what would be his final appearance in the Black & Gold, starting and playing the first half for the Crew reserves in a 2–1 loss to the Montreal Impact reserves, following the Crew senior squad's home opener on March 24, 2012, at Columbus Crew Stadium.
 In April, Hesmer was forced to undergo surgery on his right hip, which had been initially injured three years earlier, costing him the remainder of the season.
 At the end of the year, Columbus declined his 2013 contract option and Hesmer chose to enter the 2012 MLS Re-Entry Draft.
+Hesmer ended his Columbus career with the most shutouts in Crew history with 45 across all competitions.

 On December 14, 2012, he was selected by Los Angeles Galaxy in stage two of the draft.
 Despite being selected, Hesmer didn't sign with the Galaxy and opted to retire on February 19, 2013.

-Will was signed to a 1-day contract with the Carolina Railhawks as a backup goalkeeper for their June 24, 2014 Open Cup match against the LA Galaxy.
+Will was signed to a one-day contract with the Carolina Railhawks as a backup goalkeeper for their June 24, 2014, U.S. Open Cup match against the LA Galaxy.

+Personal life

-His post-career plans involve working in wealth management for Raymond James in Raleigh, North Carolina.
+His post-career plans involved working in wealth management for Raymond James in Raleigh, North Carolina.